Noël Patrocles de Thoisy

 Noël Patrocles, seigneur de Thoisy (or Noel Patrocle; died 1671) was an early governor general of the French Antilles.

-He was appointed by the infant king Louis XIV of France during the regency of Anne of Austria at a time when the colonies were owned by the Company of the American Islands.
+He was appointed by the infant king Louis XIV during the regency of Anne of Austria at a time when the colonies were owned by the Company of the American Islands.

 His predecessor refused to recognise his appointment, forcefully prevented him from taking office on Saint Christopher Island, and eventually had him arrested and returned to France.

 In the aftermath the discredited company sold the islands to their local governors and was dissolved.

 Predecessor

 Phillippe de Longvilliers de Poincy was named captain general by the Company of the American Islands on 5 January 1638 and was appointed the king's lieutenant general in the American islands on 25 February 1638.

 He was received in Martinique on 11 February 1639 and in Saint Christopher Island three days later.

 His commission was confirmed in 1640, 1641 and in January 1642.

 When the company would not give him the resources he needed to develop the islands he decided to do so in Saint Christopher at his own expense, while favouring his personal business interests over those of the company.
 He went deeply into debt.

 His efforts to develop production of cotton and indigo failed.

 He wrote to the company asking for reimbursement of the huge sums he had spent on developing Saint Christopher.

 The governor of the English part of the island, Thomas Warner, worked with Poincy to suppress resistance to their authority from the independent-minded settlers, who were suffering from growing competition in the tobacco trade from the Americas.

 Poincy was a quarrelsome man and a harsh authoritarian and earned many enemies.

 The company therefore decided to terminate his commission and look for a replacement.